 Special Admissions Requirements

 Acceptance into this competitive major is based on an admissions ranking process.
-Students accepted to Penn College will take related courses in the OTA major, earning points that will be applied toward the selective admissions process.
+Students accepted to Penn College will take related courses, earning points that will be applied toward the selective admissions process.
 Completion of related courses does not guarantee acceptance into the major.
+To be eligible for selections into the professional level of the program, students are required to complete BIO115 and BIO125 OR BIO115 and MTH151 (or higher) with a grade of C or better.
+Selections for the professional level of the program are made in June for the following fall.
 For details, see the OTA Admissions Ranking System information.

 Graduates of this associate degree major are also eligible for admission to the College's Applied Health Studies (BAH) program.
 See the program director for details.